 I first realised how much of a problem this is while staying at a quaint guesthouse in Yunnan, southwest China.
-I watched the petite, old guesthouse owner, affectionately referred to as Mama Naxi, become embarrassingly flustered as a guest talked to her in English – which she knew a minimal amount.
-For some reason, the guest thought turning up the volume would help Mama Naxi all of suddenly understand her.
+I watched the petite, old guesthouse owner, affectionately referred to as Mama Naxi, become embarrassingly flustered as a guest spoke to her in English – which she knew a minimal amount.
+For some reason, the guest thought turning up the volume would help Mama Naxi suddenly understand her.

 English is of course an extremely useful lingua franca (a mutual language that’s used as a connect people whose mother tongues differ).
 Global knowledge of English has created inordinate opportunities, but its expansion can create issues, too.
 People whose native language is English ought to stop expecting the rest of the world to follow – for multiple reasons.

 Travellers are guests – simple

 Having English as a mother tongue is undoubtedly an advantage; it's the most commonly spoken language across the globe.
 But it doesn't have the largest amount of native speakers – Mandarin does.
 This is followed by Spanish, then English, according to annual language reference publication, Ethnologue.
 For those who stick to English while travelling, ask yourself, "Why is the onus on someone else to learn your language and not the other way around?"

 You could be making the poor poorer